opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 ![image-20220524204024162](C:\Users\nlind\AppData\Roaming\Typora\typora-user-images\image-20220524204024162.png)

 In the same drop down click on "New branch".
-In this window insert a branch name select the latest release branch e.g. `release/12.1`.
+In this window insert a branch name that describes your changes and select the latest release branch e.g. `release/12.1` the created branch is based on.

 ![image-20220524204132363](C:\Users\nlind\AppData\Roaming\Typora\typora-user-images\image-20220524204132363.png)

 ## Step 8: Fetch origin (update local repository)

+ToDo: Upstream update of the branch.

 Every time you start editing please make sure you have fetched the latest changes from GitHub.com by clicking on "Fetch origin" in the main toolbar: